Gravitational back-reaction is magical: NONLOCAL Magic

-We now show lower and upper bounds to the non-local magic based on the trace distance of $M_{dist}$ defined in~\cref{def:mod_tr_dist_mag}.
-As we saw previously, anti-flatness connects magic and entanglement.
+In this section, as anticipated in the previous one, we highlight the strong connection between nonlocal magic, flatness, and entanglement.
+Specifically, we establish lower and upper bounds for nonlocal magic based on the trace distance of $M_{dist}$ defined in~\cref{def:mod_tr_dist_mag}.
 We have: \begin{theorem} Let $\psi_{AB}$ be a pure state in a bipartite Hilbert space $\mathcal H = \mathcal H_A\otimes\mathcal H_B$, then